weiqi-zhang/UDiFF/README.md

-We will release the code of the paper <a href="https://arxiv.org/abs/2404.06851">UDiFF: Generating Conditional Unsigned Distance Fields with Optimal Wavelet Diffusion</a> in this repository.
+We release the code of the paper <a href="https://arxiv.org/abs/2404.06851">UDiFF: Generating Conditional Unsigned Distance Fields with Optimal Wavelet Diffusion</a> in this repository.

 ## Abstract